Types of Giving

 From establishing scholarships to volunteer-led career panels, guest lectures, curriculum development, specialized grants and matching gifts, we welcome the opportunity for meaningful engagement.
 Contact us to discuss your ideas.

-Legacy giving, often called planned giving, allows you to make a contribution benefiting generations to come.
-Most often, a legacy gift takes the form of a bequest in a donor’s will or living trust.
-Other legacy giving opportunities include the donation of stocks and securities, real estate, retirement account balances, and life insurance.
+Planned giving, sometimes called legacy giving, allows you to make a contribution benefiting generations to come.
+Most often, a planned gift takes the form of a bequest in a donor’s will or living trust.
+Other planned giving opportunities include the donation of stocks and securities, real estate, retirement account balances, and life insurance.

 To maximize your gift’s impact, we will guide you through the process.
 Contact us to discuss your options.
 If you have already arranged such a gift, please let us know so that we can recognize your generosity.
 As with all gifts to Seattle Colleges Foundation, we respect the wishes of donors who prefer to remain anonymous.